Dates: This online workshop ran for five days from Monday 27th July 2020 until Friday 31st July 2020.

 Penwork is a type of decoration applied to objects such as small boxes, frames and furniture in the late 18th Century and early 19th Century, mainly in England but it is also found in Japan and China.
 The penwork is applied on a white gesso substrate and two layers of white gouache are added.
 The design, details and shading are all then hand drawn with black Indian ink.
 The design is then sealed with several layers of shellac to give a glossy finish.
 The effect is delicate and lacy.
 This historical craft is on the Radcliffe Trust list of endangered crafts.

-The highly talented Rian Kanduth will run this course.
+The highly talented Creative Dimension Trust tutor Rian Kanduth will be running this course.

 Transferable Skills and Future Careers